Meet the Children’s Advocacy Team

 Jessica Hoskin, MSN, RN, CPNP-PC, Nurse Interviewer

-Jessica Hoskin joined the CAC in 2019 and has been a Registered Nurse since 2012.
+Jessica joined the CAC in 2019 and has been a Registered Nurse since 2012.
 She completed her graduate nursing education in Pediatric Primary Care in 2017.
 Jessica is trained in NCAC’s Forensic Interviewing of Children and Pediatric Sexual Assault Nurse Exams.
 At the CAC, she provides forensic interviews, medical exams, testing, and treatment for children and teens who have experienced abuse.
 Jessica is passionate about promoting health and safety while delivering compassionate medical care to youth in Portage County.

 Jessica Gealy